Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 But those who really want to become a powerful mage, need to look into [Forgotten Magic Redone](https://www.nexusmods.com/skyrimspecialedition/mods/12711), it provides the possibility to level up your spells to new heights!
 [Arcanum](https://www.nexusmods.com/skyrimspecialedition/mods/65221) provides a great variety of spells as well for those who want to further specialise.

+Being an aspiring mage is hard.
+You have to overcome the difficulties of learning new spells while also keeping your natural resources in mind

+*I recommend any mage to dive at least into 3 schools of magic and only tackle advanced questlines if you got at least 2 or 3 different types of damaging spells*

 ### Leveling, Crafting & Alchemy

 One of the biggest changes Ruvaak makes is completely decoupling the levelling system from your character.
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes the game so that you gain experience from exploring the world, killing enemies and completing quests.
 Skills are **LEVEL CAPPED** to the following: